VINAYAK9669/WorldWiseWebAPP1/README.md

 ### 📌 15.
 Performance Optimization
    - Optimize your app for better performance, including:
-     - Profiling with Developer Tools.
+     - Profiler with Developer Tools.
      - Tricks to reduce wasteful renders.
      - Understanding `memo`, `useMemo`, and `useCallback`.